cadauxe/eolabtools/docs/source/sunmap_gen.rst

                        --save_masks

-- `digital_surface_model` : Path to the `.lst` file containing the names of the `.tif` files.
+- `--digital_surface_model` : Path to the `.lst` file containing the names of the `.tif` files.
 When only one input file is necessary for the computation, the name `.tif` file can be given.

+- `--tiles_file` :

-- `date` : Date or date range (YYYY-MM-DD) and step (in days).
+- `--date` : Date or date range (YYYY-MM-DD) and step (in days).
 The step value should be strictly positive and default value is 1 day.

-- `time` : Time or time range (HH:MM) and step (in minutes).
+- `--time` : Time or time range (HH:MM) and step (in minutes).
 The step value should be strictly positive and default value is 30 minutes.

-- `occ_changes` (should be >= 3) : Limit of sun/shade change of a pixel over one day.
+- `--occ_changes` (should be >= 3) : Limit of sun/shade change of a pixel over one day.
 Default value 4.

-- `nb_cores` : To launch parallel processing.
+- `--nb_cores` : To launch parallel processing.
 Number of processes to be entered.

-- `output_dir` : Path to the output directory.
+- `--output_dir` : Path to the output directory.

-- `save_temp` : To be filled in to obtain the file describing the calculation time per step in the processing chain (`processing_time.csv`).
+- `--save_temp` : To be filled in to obtain the file describing the calculation time per step in the processing chain (`processing_time.csv`).

-- `save_masks` : To save shadow masks calculated at each time step
+- `--save_masks` : To save shadow masks calculated at each time step

 Dire à l'utilisateur qu'il faut que son shapefile s'appelle TILE_NAME